 Is a tomographic cipher that uses coordinates of letters and mixes them in order to get new coordinates.

 It uses a bi-literal substitution alphabet which replaces a character with a group of five formed with two letters, often A and B.

 It uses a 6 by 6 square grid to replace the plaintext by pairs of letters among A, D, F, G, V, and X. Then a permutation of ciphertext letters are done.

 This one uses a 5 by 5 square grid and then a double mechanism of the substitution followed by transposition.

 This basically uses columnar transpositions.
 It was created by A.M Scott.

 This works by separating a given text or a sentence into pieces of alphabetically arranged letters and then shuffles them to encode.

 This was used in the Roman Empire.
 Letters of the message are written in lines in a square or rectangle form and then read by column.

-This one uses two transpositions ciphers.
-Either with a single or two keys which is applied on each column.
+This one uses two transposed encryption.
+Either with a single or two keys which is applied to each column.

 It’s very similar to rail fence but it has a key that defines the order in which the lines are supposed to be read after writing has been done in zig-zag form.